 The requesting party may decide to pay the fee; in which case, the District would generate an invoice for completing the public records request.
 The requesting party must pay the fee before the District fulfills the request.
 If the request takes less than the estimated time to fulfill, the District will refund the difference to the requesting party.

 The requesting party may decline to pay the fee; in which case, the District will close the request.

 The requesting party may decide to request a fee waiver or reduction using the Fee Waiver Request Form.
 Please do not submit a Fee Waiver Request Form until the Public Records Coordinator determines what records exist that are responsive to your request and whether a fee will be charged.

 The Public Records Coordinator will determine whether to grant your fee waiver request in accordance with factors detailed in the Attorney General's Public Records Manual.
 A decision will be made within five business days.

-The Public Records Coordinator is always willing to work with you to narrow the scope of a request to facilitate processing and reduce or eliminate fees.
+The Compliance Officer is always willing to work with you to narrow the scope of a request to facilitate processing and reduce or eliminate fees.